MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 or it ask you to give password.
 After giving password you can get access of your vm..

     ssh-copy-id hassan@jenkins-vm ip or dns address
-it will copying the key to the remote server
+it will copying the key to the remote server..

+with this i got the access. or because i had set password against my username. so i can simplily

-# PROBLEM 4
+# PROBLEM 4 Request not passed through kubernetes service to deployment..

+Solution:

+  Basically service was not being passed through traffic to deployment. **It was a port miss-match issue.
+My code was running in port 8000.
+I have confirmed this by veiwing main.py.
+And my container port expose port 5000.
+I have confirm this by veiwing Dockerfile.
+And I have also written containerport and targetport my kubernetes deployment and service templates was